CAP-level Authorization

 Restrictions can be defined on different types of CDS resources, but there are some limitations with regards to supported privileges:

-1For bound actions and functions that aren't bound against a collection, Node.js supports instance-based authorization at the entity level.
+1For bound actions and functions that are not bound against a collection, Node.js supports instance-based authorization at the entity level.
 For example, you can use

 service CatalogService {